embecosm/dcEmb/man/source/howto.rst

 Creating your model
 +++++++++++++++++++

-The dcEmb Dynamic Causal Model library provides support for creating arbtitary DCM models through *inheritance*.
+The dcEmb Dynamic Causal Model library provides support for creating arbitary DCM models through inheritance.
 The core idea is that the only things you should need to write for your own application are:

 1. Your forward (generative) model, and

 2. Estimates of parameter/hyperparameter distributions.

-In short, to write your own DCM you simply need to create a new class that inherits from the dynamic_model class.
+To write your own DCM you simply need to create a new class that inherits from the dynamic_model class.
 The Dynamic Model class contains two virtual methods that you will be forced to overwrite.
 This are: